Theodosius I: Second civil war: 392–394

 The next day, the extremely bloody battle began again and Theodosius's forces were aided by a natural phenomenon known as the Bora, which can produce hurricane-strength winds.
 The Bora blew directly against the forces of Eugenius and disrupted the line.
 Eugenius's camp was stormed; Eugenius was captured and soon after executed.
 According to Socrates Scholasticus, Theodosius defeated Eugenius at the Battle of the Frigidus (the Vipava) on 6 September 394.
 On 8 September, Arbogast killed himself.
 According to Socrates, on 1 January 395, Honorius arrived in Mediolanum and a victory celebration was held there.
 Zosimus records that, at the end of April 394, Theodosius's wife Galla had died while he was away at war.

 A number of Christian sources report that Eugenius cultivated the support of the pagan senators by promising to restore the altar of Victory and provide public funds for the maintenance of cults if they would support him and if he won the coming war against Theodosius.
 Cameron notes that the ultimate source for this is Ambrose's biographer Paulinus the Deacon, whom he argues fabricated the entire narrative and deserves no credence.
 Historian Michele Renee Salzman explains that "two newly relevant texts – John Chrysostom's Homily 6, adversus Catharos (PG 63: 491–492) and the Consultationes Zacchei et Apollonii, re-dated to the 390s, reinforces the view that religion was not the key ideological element in the events at the time".
 According to Maijastina Kahlos, Finnish historian and Docent of Latin language and Roman literature at the University of Helsinki, the notion of pagan aristocrats united in a "heroic and cultured resistance" who rose up against the ruthless advance of Christianity in a final battle near Frigidus in 394 is a romantic myth.

 Death

 Theodosius suffered from a disease involving severe edema.
 He died in Mediolanum (Milan) on 17 January 395, and his body lay in state in the palace there for forty days.
 His funeral was held in the cathedral on 25 February.
-Bishop Ambrose delivered a panegyric titled De obitu Theodosii in the presence of Stilicho and Honorius in which Ambrose praised the suppression of paganism by Theodosius.
+In the presence of Stilicho and Honorius, Bishop Ambrose delivered the panegyric De obitu Theodosii, which praised Theodosius's suppression of paganism.

 On 8 November 395, his body was transferred to Constantinople, where according to the Chronicon Paschale he was buried in the Church of the Holy Apostles.
 He was honored Divus Theodosius.
 He was interred in a porphyry sarcophagus that was described in the 10th century by Constantine VII Porphyrogenitus in his work De Ceremoniis.